Skip to content Skip to Programs Navigation

 She credits Professor Nur Sunar’s passion and positivity for making “8 a.m. operations classes something we actually looked forward to.”

-Professor Greg Hohn’s Applied Improvisation showed her how to be agile and think quickly.
+Professor Greg Hohn’s Applied Improvisation taught her how to be agile and think quickly.
 She also learned not to take herself too seriously, a good lesson all around.
 “Improv helped me control emotions and adapt to unexpected situations, both in business and life,” she says.

 “I’m grateful for the resilience, relationships and skills I gained at UNC Kenan-Flagler,” Patel says.
 “The program does a fantastic job of incorporating diverse faculty and keeping alumni involved.
 I’m just full of gratitude.”